aiphaqua/EsoralPrint/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Operating on a true single-sample basis, EsoralPrint provides a plug-and-play transcriptomic biomarker framework for squamous cell carcinoma of the upper aerodigestive tract that does not require standardized processing protocols or controls.
+Operating on a true single-sample basis, EsoralPrint provides a plug-and-play, molecular malignancy gradient for squamous cell carcinoma of the upper aerodigestive tract that does not require standardized processing protocols or controls.

 ## Installation